-The link between liberty and private ownership of property is well-appreciated in Western thought.
+The link between liberty and private ownership of property is well appreciated in Western thought.
 This lecture explores one aspect of that link: the relationship between church property and religious liberty.
-Focusing on the intersection of law, culture, and religion in American history, it illuminates how property-holding by religious institutions preserves their liberty.
-In this light, it becomes clear that efforts to weaken church property rights should be seen as threats to religious liberty.
+Focusing on the intersection of law, culture, and religion in American history, this course illuminates how property-holding by religious institutions preserves their liberty.
+It soon becomes clear that efforts to weaken church property rights should be seen as threats to religious liberty.

 James W. Ely, The Guardian of Every Other Right: The Constitutional History of Property Rights (New York: Oxford University Press, 1992)

 Adam J. MacLeod, Property and Practical Reason (Cambridge: Cambridge University Press, 2015)

 Adam J. Maida and Nicholas P. Cafardi, Church Property, Church Finances, and Church-Related Corporations: A Canon Law Handbook (St. Louis, MO: Catholic Health Association, 1984)

 Thomas A. Szyszkiewicz, “Who Owns the Church?”
 Catholic World Report (October 2005), http://epiph.blogspot.com/2006/01/who-owns-church.html

 John Witte Jr. and Joel A. Nichols, Religion and the American Constitutional Experiment (New York: Oxford University Press, 2016)